cwe1ss/microservices-template/README.md

 This project contains a template for a .NET & Azure-based microservices system.

+## Usage

+* Download this repository (or fork it if you don't mind its git history)
+* Adjust the deployment configuration `.\infrastructure\_config.json`
+* Push your changes to a GitHub repository
+* Execute the platform initialization script locally `.\infrastructure\init-platform.ps1`
+* Deploy the shared platform resources via GitHub Actions
+* Deploy the shared environment resources via GitHub Actions
+* Deploy the sample services via GitHub Actions

 ## Requirements

 * winget install -e --id Microsoft.Bicep
 * Azure PowerShell
-* (Azure CLI)

-## Github

-* Environments:
-  * development
-  * production

-* Secrets:
-  * REGISTRY_SERVER - e.g. myregistry.azurecr.io

 ## Platform initialization

 To automate the deployment of Azure resources, the GitHub repository must be connected to the Azure subscription.
-As this connection requires elevated permissions and multiple steps, we provide the script `.\infrastructure\init-platform.ps1` to automates them.
+As this connection requires elevated permissions and multiple steps, we provide the following script to automates them: `.\infrastructure\init-platform.ps1`.

-The script will perform the following steps:
-* An Azure AD application will be created.
-It will be used by GitHub Actions to deploy resources to Azure.
+The script will create an Azure AD application that will be used by GitHub Actions to deploy resources to Azure.
+The credentials of this application will be stored as "secrets" in the GitHub repository.

-* The application will be given 'Group.Read.All' and 'Group.Create' permissions in Azure Active Directory (to create environment-specific AAD groups)
-* The application will be given 'Contributor' and 'User Access Administrator' roles in your Azure subscription (to create Azure-resources during deployment)
-* Your GitHub repository will be configured with the necessary secrets (to authenticate as the given Azure AD application)
-* The configured 'environments' from `.\infrastructure\_config.json` will be created in your GitHub repository.
+The script will also create the configured "environments" from `.\infrastructure\_config.json` in the GitHub repository to allow for environment-specific protection rules when deploying resources.

 ### Required tools
 To run the initialization script, you must have the following tools installed: